sebagomez/azurestorageexplorer/README.md

 ## Build

-To build this repo make sure you install dotnet core 3.1 sdk and Node.js v10.
+To build this repo make sure you install .NET 5.0 sdk and Node.js v14.15.4.
 Take a look at [Node distributions](https://github.com/nodesource/distributions/blob/master/README.md) on how to install it.

 Go to ClientApp and install the Angular CLI
 ```